 If you’ve ever used acrylic paints, you might be familiar with the myriad of mediums that are available.
 Beginner to acrylic painting and unsure of what that is?
 Think of it like an add-on for your acrylic paint.
 You mix different mediums into the pigment to give your acrylic paintings a special effect.
 Some give you the ability to sculpt, while others make it possible to paint on fabric.
 Today, I’m going to talk to about my go-to medium: matte.

-Get acquainted with acrylic matte medium + learn 5 helpful ways to use it!
+Get acquainted with acrylic matte medium and learn ways to use it!

 So, what is matte medium?
 It’s a transparent liquid that increases the fluidity and reduces sheen in your acrylic paint.
 The medium has a lot of practical uses, and it’s something I always keep around.
 There are a lot of different companies that make it, but I prefer Golden Matte Medium or Liquitex.
 It’s all personal preference, though!
 Today we’ll briefly cover the following uses: glazing, pre-painting, decoupage, sealing and image transfer.

 1. Mix it with paint and use it in glazing.

 Glazing is a painting technique where thin layers of paint are applied on top of each other, usually over an opaque base layer.
 To successfully complete this technique, you’ll have to somehow thin the pigment.
 This can be done with water, but you’ll find that you get a richer, easier to control pigment when you combine your medium with paint.